walter-a-jablonowski/sys-2/ai.md

     - Edit: edit the currently shown instance
     - Delete: delete the currently shown instance
     - gears icon (for settings, currently has no function)
+- Read only rendering of the current entry (via ready_only.php, invisible on the start page)
 - Tabs
   - List
     - Tool bar with